Estación Mapocho: History

 For many years, Estación Mapocho was Santiago's main rail hub serving Valparaíso, Argentina and northern Chile, which at the time was the centre of Chile's niter or saltpeter boom.

 In recognition of its imposing architecture and its sentimental and historic value, the building was declared a National Monument by law in 1976.

 In 1986, the station was temporarily closed for remodeling and rail traffic was diverted to Alameda Station, causing great inconvenience to commuters coming from Valparaíso and reducing passenger numbers on the line.
 The same year, the Queronque rail accident left 58 dead and caused the Santiago–Valparaíso railway line to close.
 In 1987, the Empresa de Ferrocarriles del Estado (Chile's State Railroad Company or EFE) stopped the remodeling works and Estación Mapocho was decommissioned.
 The serious structural decay and lack of use caused the station to be abandoned.
 Since demolition of a national monument is expressly forbidden by law, Empresa de los Ferrocarriles del Estado sold the building to CORFO, Chile's economic growth agency, in 1988.

-Estacion Mapocho Cultural Centre
+Estación Mapocho Cultural Centre

-In 1991, a non profit private organization called "Corporación Cultural de la Estación Mapocho" (Estación Mapocho Cultural Corporation) to oversee the redevelopment and management of the building.
-Sponsored by the "Colegio de Arquitectos" (Architects’ Association), the city of Santiago invited tenders from private organisations to refurbish the building.
+In 1991 a non-profit private organization, Corporación Cultural de la Estación Mapocho (Estación Mapocho Cultural Corporation), was commissioned to oversee the redevelopment and management of the building.
+Sponsored by the "Colegio de Arquitectos" (Architects’ Association), the City of Santiago invited tenders from private organisations to refurbish the building.
 It was one of the first instances of a private organization managing a public building in Chile, and one of the first cultural projects carried out after Chile's transition to democracy.